ajay1808/CUSP-London-Data-Dive/README.md

 We’ve ensured that the data is now spatially weighted by  (based upon population).

--> [DISCUSS the additional datasets (the plotting of the individual regressor if needed).

 We must take a moment here to mention that while this is the best source we could find openly and in the given time for this data project, we understand that there may be bias that slips into the data based on reporting.
 An example is the 311 (an equivalent of 101) database where socio-spatial and racial disparities can creep into decision-making.
-(Give an example if you want!).

 Now that we’ve showcased the data processing to ensure our data is as accurate as possible, we decided to run two programs:
 Regression of the built environment as variables and the EDP call numbers as output (as a proxy for mental health).